caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/crosscal/index.rst.txt

 **rewind_flags**
 --------------------------------------------------

-  Rewind flags to version specified by "version" below, and delete all flag versions that had been saved after it.
+  Rewind flags to specified version.

   **enable**

-    *bool*, *optional*, *default = False*
+    *bool*, *optional*, *default = True*

-    Execute the rewind_flags segement.
+    Enable the rewind_flags segement.

+  **mode**

+    *{"reset_worker", "rewind_to_version"}*, *optional*, *default = reset_worker*

+    If mode = 'reset_worker' rewind to the flag version before this worker if it exists, or continue if it does not exist; if mode = 'rewind_to_version' rewind to the flag version given by 'version' below.

   **version**

     *str*, *optional*, *default = auto*

     Flag version to rewind to.
-If 'auto' it will rewind to the version prefix_workername_before, where 'prefix' is set in the 'general' worker, and 'workername' is the name of this worker including the suffix '__N' if it is a repeated instance of this worker in the configuration file.
+If 'auto' it will rewind to the version prefix_workername_before, where 'prefix' is set in the 'general' worker, and 'workername' is the name of this worker including the suffix '__X' if it is a repeated instance of this worker in the configuration file.
 Note that all flag versions that had been saved after this version will be deleted.